mrodriguesfilho/mrodriguesfilho/README.md

 ## About me

-- 💻 I'm a Back-End Engineer and currently I'm working with .NET 5/6, ASP.NET and C# as main technologies.
+- 💻 I'm a Back-End Engineer and currently I'm working with C# and .NET as main technologies.

 - 🌱 As a developer, I'm always looking for new technologies and new ways to solve problems more efficiently.
-Therefore I tend to take a lot of different courses and online training, particularly those with a Back-End made with NodeJS.
+Therefore I tend to take a lot of different courses and online training, particularly those with a Back-End made with NodeJS and GoLang.

-- ❤ I'm also very fond of Mobile Development and I've done most of my mobile projects using React Native.
-But lately I've been trying out Flutter as a new way to improve myself.

 - 📚 Most of my CS degree projects were made using Java.
 So I also have some experience with Maven, Hibernate, SpringBoot and other Back-End technologies that uses Java aswell.